oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   2 invocations
 *   getLoggedInUser
     -   Determine the currently logged in user.
     -   No invocations at all (can we remove this method?).
 There are two getLoggedInUser, one that makes an rpc call to the server, another that just returns a value in memory.
 The one I am talking about here is the one that makes the call to the server.
+After some feedback, this method is a legacy call and no longer in user, we can remove this method.

 ##### Things to consider